-You can also take a self-assessment career quiz to see what jobs you might be suited for.
+You can also take a self-assessment career quiz to see what jobs you might be suited for if you’re interested in starting a new career at 30.
 Use that list as inspiration to research other careers.

 If you’re changing careers with no experience, first, look at several job descriptions for the career you want to pursue.
 Look at the required skills that are listed.